KisangaDavid/KisangaDavid/README.md

 2nd Year CS student at UChicago

-Filled with fun projects I work on in my spare time
+Fun projects I work on in my spare time